7 Killer Rhythm Guitar Tips

 Under: Guitar Lessons

 We spend on average over 95% of every song playing rhythm guitar and under 5% of the time playing solo or lead lines.
+So we all need some rhythm guitar tips to sharpen our chops.

 Yet we spend 95% of practice time on soloing and rhythm guitar gets skipped over.
 It’s likely that we spend less than 5% of our practice time on rhythm guitar.
 It’s crazy!